-List certification criteria associated with the measure and if updated to the 2015 Edition Cures Update criteria.
+List certification criteria associated with the measurement/metric.
 If conformance to the criteria depends on any Relied Upon Software, this should be noted in your Real World Testing plan for any metrics that would involve the use of that software in testing.